emson/elf0/docs_ai/flow_rules.md

             config:
               prompt: |
                 Based on the analysis: {state.analysis_result}
-                # Missing any reference to input, compiler will append raw input
+                # Missing any reference to the reserved input placeholder, compiler will append raw input
               output_key: summary
         ```
     *   **Why:** When multiple nodes run in parallel and all receive the appended raw input due to this compiler behavior, it can cause "Can receive only one value per step" errors in the state management system.
 Nodes should be explicit about whether they need the initial input or only state variables.